 We assess the portfolio's exposure Please explain Bank lending (Bank) Yes In credit line; "Financial Evaluation and Ranking Dept." gathers data about the applicant's sector and the applicant itself and prepares the initial assessment report, including CC risks & opp.s.
 Afterwards, each department considers and evaluates their risks according to their credit type responsibilities.
-The following dept.s assess credit applications integrating climate change risks and opportunities: - Investment Loans Project Development and Analysis - Agricultural Credits - SME Credits - Specialized Loans Projects Development and Analysis - Commercial Credits For credit applications over a certain budget, Investment Loans Project Development and Analysis Dept. prepares Financial-Technical-Economic Analysis for Credit Dept.s for an additional risk assessment.
+The following dept.s assess credit applications integrating CC risks and opportunities: - Investment Loans Project Development & Analysis - Agricultural Credits - SME Credits - Specialized Loans Projects Development & Analysis - Commercial Credits - Commercial Credits For credit applications over a certain budget, Investment Loans Project Development & Analysis Dept. prepares Financial-Technical-Economic Analysis for Credit Dept.s for an additional risk assessment.
 The technical part of these reports considers env. & social (including CC) risks & opp.s that may result from the project, as well as possible risks & opp.s that may impact the project.
-The potential risks & opportunities that are identified by Sustainability Working Group-SWG (Formerly; Sustainability Sub-Committee), together with Sustainability Service and Environmental Management Service (EMS), and are communicated to the Risk Management Dept. under the Board of Directors for further assessment & classification.
-Vakifbank puts importance on evaluating and managing environmental risks on its credit line.
-Emission intense clients and projects (e.g. Thermal power plants) are assessed thoroughly and evaluated by high level decision makers within Vakifbank.
+The potential risks & opportunities that are identified by Sustainability Working Group-SWG, together with Sustainability Service & Environmental Management Service (EMS), and are communicated to the Risk Management Dept. under the BoD for further assessment & classification.
+Vakıfbank puts importance on evaluating and managing environmental risks on its credit line.
+Emission intense clients and projects (e.g. Thermal power plants) are assessed thoroughly and evaluated by high level decision makers within Vakıfbank.
+Loan applications for Energy Generation and Energy Efficiency Projects is considered in special attention.
+While assessing and prioritizing risks, parameters such as price of energy, supply & demand balance and external factors that may impact these two parameters are taken into account.
+CC has been among those parameters since several years for us.
+Vakıfbank considers CC as a serious thread which may have direct impact on Vakıfbank's operations, reputation, & capital assets.